PPC Retainer Vs In-House: The Real Break-Even Point for B2B Companies

 The New Break-Even Calculation: Training Your Own

-If you hire a bright, dedicated person—maybe someone already in your marketing department—at a $50,000 salary (FLCE aprox $70,000) and pair them with a fractional expert, your immediate fixed cost is much lower.
+If you hire a bright, dedicated person—maybe someone already in your marketing department—at a $50,000 salary (FLCE about $70,000) and pair them with a fractional expert, your immediate fixed cost is much lower.

 The goal is to get 80% of the maintenance done capably in-house with a junior resource, leaving the 20% high-leverage strategy to an outside expert.